29 Million Reasons – Speech delivered by Yehuda Bauer during the dinner for the Fifth World Holocaust Forum, 22 Jan 2020

 Notice of Settlement and Dismissal

 New York University.
-A complaint was filed with the Office of Civil Rights of the U.S. Department of Education, alleging that the University discriminated against students of Jewish descent, on the basis of their national origin, by failing to respond appropriately to incidents that created a hostile environment for Jewish students at the University.
-On 29 Sep 2020, the university entered a Resolution Agreement with the Office of Civil Rights in which it agreed to undertake several steps to address the climate of discrimination and harassment.
+A complaint was filed with the Office of Civil Rights (OCR) of the U.S. Department of Education (USDOE), alleging that the University discriminated against students of Jewish descent, on the basis of their national origin, by failing to respond appropriately to incidents that created a hostile environment for Jewish students at the University.
+On 25 Sep 2020, the university entered a resolution agreement with the OCR in which it agreed to undertake several steps to address the climate of discrimination and harassment.

 United Kingdom, South Africa, and Australia